StarGazer007/scrooge-coin/README.md

-# scrooge-coin
+# Scrooge-coin
-The problem is the last task of the 1st week of the https://www.coursera.org/learn/cryptocurrency
+The problem is the last task of the 1st week of the Bitcoin and Cryptocurrency Technologies by Princeton University - Coursera.